Brisbane Lawyers and Solicitors, Brisbane CBD, Qld, Australia

-The High Court decision of Tabcorp Holdings Ltd v Bowen Investments Pty Ltd has clarified that Lessee’s will face liability for alterations to leased premises without the Lessor’s consent.
+The High Court decision of Tabcorp Holdings Ltd v Bowen Investments Pty Ltd has clarified that Lessee’s will face liability for alterations to leased premises without the Lessor’s consent

 Facts